entangledloops/slidingpuzzle/README.md

 ([Download Pretrained Models](https://huggingface.co/entangledloops/slidingpuzzle))

-If you don't plan to train your own neural net, then you only ened:

-If only wish to use neural nets for solving puzzles:
+If only wish to use pre-trained neural nets:

 ```console
 pip install torch